BradHutchings/Mmojo-Server-v2/instructions/502-Prepare-to-Test.md

 ---
 ### Choose `.gguf` Model for Testing
 Choose a model.
-The models from your `$HOME/300-MODELS` directory are available for you to use.
+The models from your `$LOCAL_MODELS_DIR` directory are available for you to use.
 This is its own script in your `$HOME/scripts` directory because it sets an environment variable and is resused in these instructions. .
 - View the script: <a href="../scripts/mm-choose-model.sh" target="_blank">mm-choose-model.sh</a>.
 - Run the script.
   ```